 Before I start getting to the main topic of this review, it’s useful to know what a cryptocurrency wallet is.

-A cryptocurrency wallet is the name given to a set of cryptographic keys.
+A cryptocurrency wallet is a name given to a set of cryptographic keys.
 These keys together, let you send and receive digital coins.

 The word “wallet” isn’t the most helpful really because your cryptocurrency wallet doesn’t actually store anything in it.
 It’s not like the wallet you keep coins, bank notes, and credit cards in!
 The wallet software is used to communicate with a blockchain.
 This might be the Bitcoin blockchain, the Ethereum blockchain, or, in the case of Electroneum, the Electroneum blockchain.